 While some directors have found success in a single genre, others have perfected their craft so well that they can find success in multiple genres.
 Ridley Scott has directed many successful and memorable films over the years, which is practically a testament to his prolific repertoire as much as it is his artistic vision.
-It can be difficult to nail down what his greatest successes are in order to pigeonhole him into a genre.
+It can be challenging to nail down what his most significant successes are to pigeonhole him into a genre.
 His science fiction films have been iconic, but he’s also received critical acclaim for historical pieces.
 From dark fantasies (Legend (1985)) to modern heist comedies (Thelma & Louise (1991) and Matchstick Men (2003)), Ridley Scott has done them all.
 This week’s two films highlight some of the early successes in Ridley Scott’s directing career.

 Length: 117 minutes / 1.95 hours

 After his directorial debut with The Duellists (1977), Scott transitioned from historical drama to sci-fi/horror.
 It is significant to note that, while Scott did not direct the direct sequels of Alien (1979) (a task given to James Cameron and David Fincher), he did retake the helm when it came time to reboot the series via the prequel films that started with Prometheus (2014).
 With the original director back in control, Alien: Covenant (2017) helped to continue the revitalization of the Alien franchise.
 Of course, with this much experience in directing plots set on alien worlds, it’s no wonder that his adaptation of The Martian (2015) also gained him a nomination for Best Picture.
 Sure, his historical epic, Gladiator (2000), actually won Best Picture, but since he didn’t also produce it, he only received a nomination for Best Director for his efforts.